tanmatt/QuoteOfTheDay/README.md

 - Sun Oct 13 07:00:07 2024 | Nothing is impossible. - Test-R199
 - Mon Oct 14 07:00:07 2024 | The stone age came to an end not for lack of stones.
 And the oil age will come to an end not for lack of oil. - Sheikh Yamani
 - Tue Oct 15 07:00:07 2024 | I have great hopes that we shall love each other all our lives as much as if we had never married at all. - Lord Byron
+- Wed Oct 16 07:00:06 2024 | Be true to your work, your word, and your friend. - Henry David Thoreau